-Further information on selecting security zones, security containers and secure rooms for the protection of information technology (IT) equipment can be found in the Department of Home Affairs' Protective Security Policy Framework.
+Further information on selecting security zones and security containers for the protection of information technology (IT) equipment can be found in the Department of Home Affairs' Protective Security Policy Framework.

 Further information on emanation security considerations associated with usage of RF devices in SECRET and TOP SECRET areas can be found in the emanation security section of the Guidelines for Communications Infrastructure.